George A. White

 Major General George A. White (18 July 1880 – 23 November 1941) was an American journalist, magazine editor, and senior officer of the Oregon National Guard, who helped organize The American Legion.
-He commanded the 41st Infantry Division, Oregon National Guard, from January 1930 until his death in November 1941.
+He commanded the 41st Infantry Division, made up of troops from the Idaho, Montana, Oregon, Washington, and Wyoming National Guards, from January 1930 until his death in November 1941.

 Early life

 George Ared White was born on July 18, 1880, in Saline County, Illinois.
 On August 1, 1895, he enlisted in the Utah National Guard as a musician.
 He was discharged in June 1898 in order to enlist in the U.S. Volunteers for the Spanish–American War.
 He remained in Federal service until discharged in December 1898.
 White re-enlisted in the Guard in 1899 was promoted to sergeant and later first sergeant before being discharged in 1903.
 He moved to Oregon, where he enlisted in the 3d Infantry, Oregon National Guard on August 4, 1907.
 The next day he was promoted to first lieutenant.
 White was promoted to Captain on March 21, 1911.